SJ429/D3-challenge/README.md

-  The purpose of this assignment was to use the D3 library of JavaScript to visualize the health risk each U.S. state faced.
+  The purpose of the assignment was to use the D3 library of JavaScript to visualize the health risk each U.S. state faced.
 Thus an interactive scatter plot chart was created.

   ![](Images/Capture.PNG)